 With the Nano X, you can secure, buy, sell, and exchange crypto anywhere you go.
-With added Bluetooth connectivity, the Nano X can be connected to the Ledger Live and Ledger Nano X mobile apps, giving you the ability to safely manage your crypto from your smartphone.
+With added Bluetooth connectivity, the Nano X can be connected to the Ledger Live and Ledger Nano X mobile apps, giving you the ability to manage your crypto from your smartphone safely.
 Plus, you can still connect it using the cable provided so that you can manage your crypto from your computer.

 Ledger Nano X: Specification

 - A hardware wallet where you can buy, sell, and exchange crypto on the go (buying, exchanging and lending are all supported through third-party services);

 - Install up to 100 apps, able to support up to 5,500 different cryptocurrencies, tokens, and NFTs

 - Connect to your phone using Bluetooth, or use a USB to connect to a laptop